LLNL/shroud/docs/reference.rst

     Name of method to set ``type(C_PTR)`` instance pointer in wrapped class.
     Defaults to *set_instance*.
     If the name is blank, no function is generated.

-LUA_name
-    Name of function as known by LUA.
-    Defaults to evaluation of option *LUA_name_template*.

 Annotations